themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 meteor add random
 ```

-The [Random package](https://atmospherejs.com/meteor/random) is an official package offered by the Meteor Development Group to assist in the generation of random numbers and hexidecimal values.
+The [`random`](https://atmospherejs.com/meteor/random) package is an official package offered by the Meteor Development Group to assist in the generation of random numbers and hexidecimal values.
 We'll rely on this package to help us generate beta tokens for Urkelforce's beta testers.

 <p class="block-header">Terminal</p>